 Oddly though, for all their importance, the Beatitudes and Christ’s mountainside sermon are often overlooked today, even in the Church.
 Most Christians can reel off more of the Ten Commandments than they can the Beatitudes.
 The Ten Commandments appear solid, black and white, etched in stone.
 The Beatitudes seem squishy, fuzzy, and vague.
 You can build a society on the Ten Commandments (in fact, you’d be foolish not to).
 Build a society on the Beatitudes though and the objections start to mount – Won’t evil people start to take over?
 Won’t we be taken advantage of?

 Yet there I was, as I began writing my devotional Living Under The Cross – in which I asked the question: “What does a person who ‘picks up his or her cross daily’ live like?” – plunging straight into the heart of the Beatitudes for my answer.
-If I truly learn to ‘die to myself’, and truly learn to imitate Christ in my behavior, then humility, forgiveness, compassion, et al is what it will look like.
-And nothing less than this is Christianity.
+If you strive to follow the Ten Commandments, you’re a moral person.
+But to be truly Christlike, you must look to the Beatitudes as your destination.

 Then he doubled down on the thought by saying that “whoever relaxes one of the least of these commandments…will be called least in the kingdom of heaven” (Matt.5:19).